-A capital efficient way to support whole-home upgrades is by using public dollars to leverage private lending, specifically by using a loan loss reserve.
+An efficient way to support whole-home upgrades is by using public dollars to leverage private lending, specifically by using a loan loss reserve.
 This could be modeled on the Connecticut Green Bank's Smart-E Loan program.
-In this model, the Green Bank offers a standard loan loss reserve to any and all commercial banks that want to get the benefit of this risk mitigation.
+In this model, the CGB offers a standard loan loss reserve to any and all commercial banks that want to get the benefit of this risk mitigation.
 In exchange, the lenders market and make capital available for deep, multi-measure projects.
 And they agree to do so at terms that are more favorable than would otherwise be available.
 This ensures that the benefit of the credit enhancement is shared between the lender and the borrower.
 Implementing this program would require several steps:

-- Identify a commercial lenders; - Providing standard minimum underwriting guidelines for them to underwrite projects; - Selecting a set of measures eligible for financing; - Establish a loan-loss reserve with Green Bank capital to de-risk the lending from the commercial lenders; - Training contractors to understand how the product works and how to use it as a sales tool; and - Produce standardized technical assessments materials in advance to allow lenders to quickly determine if projects are viable.
+- Identify commercial lenders; - Provide standard minimum guidelines for them to underwrite projects; - Select a set of measures eligible for financing; - Establish a loan-loss reserve with Green Bank capital to de-risk the lending from the commercial lenders; - Train contractors to understand how the product works and how to use it as a sales tool; and - Produce standardized technical assessment materials in advance to allow lenders to quickly determine if projects are viable.